jdspiral/epistemica-site/about.md

 We built Epistemica because we’re living through an epistemic crisis.

 Truth is no longer shared ground.
-People interpret the same information in radically different ways — and those divergences are accelerating.
+People interpret the same information in radically different ways, and those divergences are accelerating.
 Policy teams, communicators, and institutions are flying blind, trying to reach audiences that live in separate interpretive worlds.

 **Epistemica is a belief simulation platform** that models how different communities interpret the same information, and how those interpretations evolve over time.
 We use a combination of structured reasoning, epistemic trait modeling, and vector embeddings to make belief formation visible and measurable.<br><br>